I want you to be happy.

 When I was seventeen, I landed in a mental hospital for a time.
 While I was there, a family friend gave me two books to try to help me sort things out.
 One was a Thomas Merton book and it was interesting and soothing.
 But the other, an Alan Watts book, went straight to my bones.
 Since that time, I return to Alan Watts regularly.
 He barely had his own life together at all — many would say he didn’t have his life together whatsoever.
-He was a lifelong alcoholic, probably in and out of places like this facility for addiction treatment in Kansas City for many years, who died at the relatively young age of 58, most likely from a heart condition and the complications of alcoholic excess.
+He was a lifelong alcoholic, who died at the relatively young age of 58, most likely from a heart condition and the complications of alcoholic excess.

 Alan Watts is what Jungian thought calls a wounded healer.
 The ultimate wounded healer in mythology was Chiron, the centaur who received a fatal wound from a poisoned arrow but, being immortal, could not die.
 Instead, he suffered tremendously and, unable to heal himself, gave up his immortality and died.
 Zeus could not allow such a healing teacher to pass away from the world entirely and so promised that as long as Chiron’s wisdom is needed, his teaching will live on.